techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 ### Microphone
 * Replace the battery in the microphone
 * **Turn on microphone and check for input (moving green bar) in OBS client**
+    * If the green bar isn't moving, unplug the USB on the back of the mixer board and plug it back in.
     * Besides making sure that the microphone is unmuted in OBS, also mute any audio sources that you don't intend to record, which is typically everything except the microphone, unless the presentation has audio/video,